teoweiyi/heart-failure-pred/README.md

 ```
 source .env/bin/activate
 ```
-To find out versions of installed modules:
+To find out what the versions of installed modules are:
 ```
 pip freeze
 ```
-To run your app in development mode.
+To run your app in development mode:
 ```
 flask run
 ```